 - Popular brands on Instagram are seeing a 4.21% engagement rate per follower, 120 times more than those on Twitter and 58 times more than those on Facebook.
 Instagram is fast becoming the hottest social media platform out there, so make sure you’re part of it today.

 - Instagram is also the best way to target millennials, with 90% of its users aged 35 or below.
 If your key audience falls into that category, it’s well worth taking advantage of the platform.
-Some ecommerce software available such as Shopify actually allows customers to make purchases directly in the Instagram app, so be sure to take advantage of the feature to really help build out your online store.
+This shipping agent China says that ecommerce software available such as Shopify actually allows customers to make purchases directly in the Instagram app, so be sure to take advantage of the feature to really help build out your online store.

 - Content marketing is the highest-rated digital marketing technique.
 Whether it’s a piece about an industry award you’ve won or a video interview with your CEO, sharing content on your social media channels is a great way to promote your brand.
 QuickSprout has a handy guide on content marketing.